tejasbubane/tejasbubane.github.io/content/2025-03-25-postgres-constraints-in-rails.md

 Read more about PostgreSQL constraints in the [docs][4].

-Failure of constraint raises `ActiveRecord::StatementInvalid` error.
+Failure of constraint raises `ActiveRecord::StatementInvalid` error, so you might need to handle that.

-All code can be found in executable format in [this gist][5].
+All code can be found in an executable format in [this gist][5].

 [1]: https://tejasbubane.github.io/posts/2021-12-18-rails-7-postgres-generated-columns/
 [2]: https://www.postgresql.org/docs/current/functions-comparison.html